spiceai/docs/spiceaidocs/docs/reference/spicepod/models.md

 ### `description`

-Additional details about the model, useful for displaying to  of the model
+Additional details about the model, useful for displaying to users

 ### `files`